-The compensation committee retains an independent executive compensation consultant, Semler Brossy, to provide input, analysis, and consultation about the company's executive compensation.
-During 2016, Semler Brossy's work with the compensation committee included analysis, advice, and recommendations on total compensation philosophy; peer groups and benchmarking; pay positioning (by pay component and in total); compensation program design, including program goals, components, and metrics; equity usage and allocation; compensation trends in comparable business sectors and in the general marketplace for senior executives; regulatory factors; risk assessment under the company's compensation programs; and the compensation of the Chief Executive Officer and the other named executive officers, including advice on the design of cash-based and equity-based compensation.
+The compensation committee retains an independent executive compensation consultant, Semler Brossy Consulting Group, to provide input, analysis, and consultation about the company's executive compensation.
+During 2017, Semler Brossy's work with the compensation committee included analysis, advice, and recommendations on total compensation philosophy; peer groups and market assessment and analysis; pay positioning (by pay component and in total); compensation program design, including program goals, components, and metrics; equity usage and allocation; compensation trends in comparable business sectors and in the general marketplace for senior executives; structuring of retention awards; regulatory factors; risk assessment under the company's compensation programs; and the compensation of the Chief Executive Officer and the other named executive officers, including advice on the design of cash-based and equity-based compensation.
+The compensation committee has concluded that no conflict of interest exists with respect to its engagement of Semler Brossy on are there other factors that would adversely impact Semler Brossy's independence in advising the compensation committee under applicable SEC and New York Stock Exchange rules.
+The compensation committee reached this conclusion after considering the following six factors, as well as Semler Brossy's views regarding its independence and other information the compensation committee deemed relevant: (i) the provision of other services to us by Semler Brossy; (ii) the amount of fees received from us by Semler Brossy, as a percentage of the total revenue of Semler Brossy; (iii) the policies and procedures of Semler Brossy that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the Semler Brossy consultants with a member of the compensation committee; (v) any of our stock owned by the Semler Brossy consultants; and (vi) any business or personal relationship of the Semler Brossy consultants or Semler Brossy with any of our executive officers.

 Executive officers do not propose or seek approval for, or have any decision-making authority with respect to, their own compensation.
-The Chief Executive Officer makes recommendations to the compensation committee on the base salary, annual incentive cash targets, and equity awards for each named executive officer other than himself, based on his assessment of each executive officer's performance during the year and other factors, including the Chief Executive Officer's review of compensation survey data.
+The Chief Executive Officer makes recommendations to the compensation committee on the base salary, annual incentive cash targets, and equity awards for each named executive officer other than himself, based on his assessment of each executive officer's performance during the year and other factors, including the Chief Executive Officer's review of compensation survey data and input from Semler Brossy.

-Performance reviews for the Chief Executive Officer and other named executive officers consider various factors that may vary depending on the role of the individual officer, including: strategic capability - how well the executive officer identifies and develops relevant business strategies and plans; execution - how well the executive officer executes strategies and plans; and leadership capability - how well the executive officer leads and develops the organization and its people.
+Performance reviews for the Chief Executive Officer and other named executive officers consider various factors that may vary depending on the role of the individual officer, including: strategic capability-how well the executive officer identifies and develops relevant business strategies and plans; execution-how well the executive officer executes strategies and plans; and leadership capability-how well the executive officer leads and develops the organization and its people.
 An annual performance review of the Chief Executive Officer is managed by the compensation committee based upon various factors including Chief Executive Officer, management team, and company performance, discussion with the independent directors, and input from senior management.
 The compensation committee considers this review in determining the Chief Executive Officer's base salary, annual incentive cash target, and equity awards.